-The Compensation Committee also considered the affirmative stockholder advisory vote on named executive officer compensation disclosed in the proxy statement at the Company's 2014 annual meeting of stockholders (approximately 96% of the votes cast by our stockholders at the 2014 annual meeting were in favor of the proposal to approve, on a non-binding advisory basis, our named executive officer compensation) as one of the many factors it considered in connection with determining executive compensation.
+The Compensation Committee also weighed the affirmative stockholder advisory votes on named executive officer compensation at the Company's 2018 annual meeting of stockholders and at the Company's 2017 annual meeting of stockholders as one of the many factors it considered in connection with determining 2018 executive compensation.
+More than 95% of the votes cast by our stockholders at each of the 2018 annual meeting of stockholders were in favor of the proposal to approve, on an advisory basis, our named executive officer compensation.